Cap and Neck Finishes

-For infomation about proper torque when applying closures to containers, visit our Torque Guide page.
+For information about proper torque when applying closures to containers, visit our Torque Guide page.

-"I" DimensionThe inner diameter of the bottle neck.
+"I" DimensionInner diameter of bottle neck.
 Specifications require a minimum "I" to allow sufficient clearance for filling tubes.
-Linerless closures, with a plug or land seal, and dispensing plugs and fitments require a controlled "I" dimension for a proper fit.
+Linerless closures w/ plug or land seal & dispensing plugs/fitments require controlled "I" dimension for proper fit.